Material Sciences (B.Sc.)

 Why study material science in Göttingen?

-• Courses offered from many faculties with carefully selected basic knowledge chemistry, physics, geosciences and mathematics
+- Courses offered from many faculties with carefully selected basic knowledge chemistry, physics, geosciences, wood science and mathematics.

-To refresh mathematical knowledge, a 14-day introductory course entitled “Mathematics for Physicists” is recommended.
+To refresh your mathematical expertise, a 14-day introductory course entitled "Mathematics for Physicists" is recommended.
 This course takes place before the beginning of the first semester in September.

 In the field of material development, existing contacts to renowned industrial companies are used in order to ensure practical and vocational training.
 These companies will make an increased effort in the future to develop new materials with pre-defined characteristics.
 Trial and error procedures are not used here, but rather specific syntheses are applied on the basis of sound knowledge of material science.
 Graduates of this study programme will therefore have especially good occupational perspectives for work in the fields of research and development.
 These include businesses dealing with novel materials, such as the semi-conductor industry, the processing industry as well as energy technology companies.